izu14/FrameBot-Colab/README.md

 ## ADDITIONAL NOTES FROM [Me OwO](https://github.com/izu14)

-**WARNING** <br>THIS FORKED REPO BY DEFAULT USE 15 sec schedule/delay for each frame post, i saw that ESFIO(Every Spongebob Frame In Order) posted 12 frame every minutes which means they use 5 sec delay(it can be changed anytime, better to check the page or any similiar page by yourself)
+**WARNING** : **THIS FORKED REPO BY DEFAULT USE 15 sec delay/interval** for each frame post, i saw that ESFIO(Every Spongebob Frame In Order) posted 12 frame every minutes which means they use 5 sec delay(it can be changed anytime, better to check the page or any similiar page by yourself)
 <br>You can change the interval by manually editing the code located in 3rd steps section in colab notebook(line 112)

 ***I DON'T KNOW WHAT WILL HAPPEN, SO PROCEED AT YOUR OWN RISK, I'M NOT RESPONSIBLE***